neologd/mecab-ipadic-neologd/README.md

 #### Step.2

-You can install or can update(overwritten) the recent mecab-ipadic-neologd by following command.
+You can install or can update(overwritten) the recent mecab-ipadic-NEologd by following command.

     $ ./bin/install-mecab-ipadic-neologd -n